 First things first, you will need to start by creating a LinkedIn Profile.
 We suggest that you sign up with a professional email.
-Unprofessional emails include the following:
+Emails you should avoid include:

 Having a professional photo taken for your LinkedIn will be one of the most critical steps in this process.
 You do not need to hire a photographer, but you can’t just post a selfie of yourself lying in bed.